How much of a commitment is required?

 Yes, special events are held throughout the year and event volunteers are instrumental toward their success.

 May I volunteer with Hospice if I have had a recent death of a loved one?

 You may need to consider taking on a non-patient volunteer role for up to a year after your loss.

 What will the training entail?

-All volunteers are required to complete hospice training which is offered online.
+All volunteers are required to complete hospice training and orientation, a combination of online and in-person activities.
 The training is designed for both persons who desire to be involved directly with patients or for individuals who wish to work in the office.
 Training topics to be covered are:

 - listening skills

 - pain and symptom management of the terminally ill person